chapel-lang/chapel/doc/rst/language/evolution.rst

 This program does not work in 1.20.
-The compiler will issue an error for the statement ``global = arg`` because the ownership transfer requires modifying ``arg`` but it is not modifyable because it was passed with ``const ref`` intent.
+The compiler will issue an error for the statement ``global = arg`` because the ownership transfer requires modifying ``arg`` but it is not modifiable because it was passed with ``const ref`` intent.

 To continue working, this program needs to be updated to add the `in`